fieldsoftheworld/ftw-baselines/README.md

   --postprocess               Apply postprocessing to the model output --iou_threshold FLOAT       IoU threshold for matching predictions to ground
                               truths
- -o, --output TEXT            Output file for metrics --model_predicts_3_classes  Whether the model predicts 3 classes or 2
+ -o, --out TEXT               Output file for metrics --model_predicts_3_classes  Whether the model predicts 3 classes or 2
                               classes
   --test_on_3_classes         Whether to test on 3 classes or 2 classes